ViniciusALS/Kilo-Text-Editor/README.md

 The Project is written in C and showcases the basic tools of a text editor like:

 * Creating, opening, editing, and saving files
-* Basic syntax highlighting for code thriggered by filetype detecting.
+* Basic syntax highlighting for code triggered by filetype detecting.

 The project is loosely inspired by emacs and is run on the terminal.